 When revamping your kitchen, you can expect to recoup about 83 percent of the cost.
 Your best bet is to stick with high-quality materials like granite, nice fixtures, and stainless-steel appliances.
 However, don’t worry about splurging on the high-end appliances, most buyers won’t spend extra for an expensive stove.
 And be sure to avoid anything too trendy that might get dated quickly or exclude buyers whose taste differs from your own.

 Redoing your bathroom can offer returns of 68 to 78 percent.
 It is a good idea to update any countertops or fixtures, and replace frosted glass with clear glass.
 Getting rid of the vanity strip lighting and huge mirrors is also inexpensive and can instantly make a bathroom less dated.
-Remember to stick with neutral colors for tile and flooring.
+With a bathroom remodel, remember to stick with neutral colors for tile and flooring.

 5. Open floor plans